eformat/materialize-pod/README.md

 Materialize is a streaming data warehouse.
 Materialize accepts input data from a variety of streaming sources (e.g. Kafka) and files (e.g. CSVs), and lets you query them using the PostgreSQL dialect of SQL.

+This demo uses a realtime event stream from Meetup.com to continually poupulate materalized views that we can query using sql.

+The materialize schema is loaded at the start using a kubernetes Job pod.

 Checkout `Materialize` here:
 - https://materialize.io/docs/install/